geodeepak/Seismolive/Installation-on-OS-X-using-Homebrew.md

 ### Installing Python, the Scientific Python Stack and other required packages

-The `gcc` formula provides the `gfortran` compiler required by NumPy, SciPy, and ObsPy; the other libraries are required for ipython.
+The `gcc` formula provides the `gfortran` compiler required by NumPy, SciPy, and ObsPy.
 Also install a non-system, up-to-date, version of Python. `zmq` and `pyqt` are required for IPython notebook and Qt console, respectively.

 ```bash
 $ brew tap Homebrew/python